 Remember, if any accident results in injury or death, the Oregon DMV requires that you report the accident.
 Even if a police report is filed, you need to report your accident to the DMV or you may lose your driving privileges.
 An Oregon DMV Accident and Insurance Form can be found and downloaded on the DMV’s website or you can visit a local DMV office to report the accident.
 Having a medical evaluation and properly reporting your accident to the Oregon DMV is a good beginning to any insurance claims or personal injury claims you might anticipate.
 Once these tasks are complete, if you think you might be eligible to file a lawsuit against the at-fault party for injuries that have caused you great financial loss, contact an experienced Oregon personal injury lawyer for assistance.

 Contact DuBois Law Group for a Free Consultation

-The personal injury lawyers of DuBois Law Group is a law firm that deals exclusively with personal injury law.
+The Portland car accident lawyers of DuBois Law Group is a law firm that deals exclusively with personal injury law.
 With years of success in representing car accident victims, we invite you to contact us for a free consultation of your case.

 [JS1]This isn’t a great new story or transition – he is not filing a claim, trying to get compensation, so it doesn’t matter that he didn’t see a doctor.